f5devcentral/f5-agility-labs-automation/docs/class13/module1/lab02.rst

 centralized storage, analysis and visualization of organizational data.
 As part of your application deployment, BIG-IPs are preconfigured to use `F5 Telemetry Streaming <https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwjJlIOD-o3vAhXyNX0KHci7CukQtwIwAHoECAUQAw&url=https%3A%2F%2Fclouddocs.f5.com%2Fproducts%2Fextensions%2Ff5-telemetry-streaming%2Flatest%2F&usg=AOvVaw0VCdzaatz7XyBLeYDA0CYS>`_ to send telemetry data to the ELK stack.
-As a student, your job will be to use configure your ELK stack to monitor the log data and send alert triggers to the ADPM system when scaling of either the BIG-IP frontend or backend workloads are warrented.
+As a student, your job will be to use configure your ELK stack to monitor the log data and send alert triggers to the ADPM system when scaling of either the BIG-IP frontend or backend workloads are warranted.

 **Exercise 1 - Create Index Pattern**